-Also see: Automotive Technician diploma
+Also see: Automotive Technician diploma and Automotive Electronic Diagnostic Specialist Advanced diploma

 Automotive Technician

 The Anoka Technical College Automotive Technician diploma is a 60-credit program that prepares graduates for an entry level career in the automotive service industry.
 Most entry level automotive technicians start as tire or lube techs.
 Within a few months they will be performing many routine service tasks and perform simple repairs.
 It usually takes two to five years of on-the-job training to become a journey-level technician.
 This means that the technician is skilled enough to perform difficult repairs.
 However, graduates of a college-level training program are often able to advance to that level in a shorter period of time.